carajillu/olfactometer/README.md

      constant_flow_channel_id: 0 #Channel that will give constant flow (typically 0)
      constant_flow_rate: 2 #Constant flow rate in SPLM
      calibration: no #Whether or not olfactometer_yaml.py has to calibrate the channels (yes/no)
+     run: yes #Whether or not to run experiment steps (useful if you only want to calibrate)
      max_flow: 6 #maximum flow that is gonna go through the system, total flow should not exceed that
+     pause: #pause between steps to let the computer catch up with the instrument.

    step1:
-     seconds: 20 #Time in seconds that this step will run for (always +10 to catch up)
+     seconds: 20 #Time in seconds that this step will run for (always +1 to catch up)
      channels: # Nothing after the colon. on the lines below
       1: 1    # CHANNEL_ID: FLOW
       2: 1